Periodicity and Free Periodicity of Alternating Knots: Canonical Decomposition of a Projection

 \subsubsection{Canonical Conway circles}

-Let $\Pi$ be a projection on $S^2$.
-There exists, up to isotopy respecting $\Pi$, a unique {\it minimal admissible} family of Haseman circles denoted ${\cal C}_{can}(\Pi)$ which decompose $\Pi$ into TBDs and jewels (this is essentially proved in \cite{bosi}, see Theorem 1 in \cite{quwe0}).
+There exists, up to isotopy respecting $\Pi$, a unique {\it minimal admissible} family of Haseman circles denoted ${\cal C}_{can}(\Pi)$ which decompose $\Pi$ into TBDs and jewels (see Theorem 1 in \cite{quwe0}).
 We call it the family of {\bf canonical Conway circles} of $\Pi$.
+Recall that \\ An element of the canonical Conway family can be of 3 types: \begin{enumerate} \item a circle that separates two jewels. \item a circle that separates two twisted band diagrams. \item a circle that separates a jewel and a twisted band diagram. \end{enumerate}